Welcome to the

-Sunday Worship: During the church year (The Sunday after Labor Day through June) regular worship services are held on Sunday mornings and are followed by a social hour.
+Sunday Worship: (Currently held online) During the church year (The Sunday after Labor Day through June) regular worship services are held on Sunday mornings and are followed by a social hour.
 Each month, we designate a service as “Service Sunday,” an intergenerational opportunity to put our principles into practice in a project or activity to create justice together.
 During the summer our services are held every other week.
 Please click on our calendar or Facebook page for summer service dates, topics and activities.

 When: Sundays, 10:30am

 – Child care is available during Sunday services-

-When: The first Wednesday of each month Oct- June
+When: 7:00 pm on the first Wednesday of each month Oct- June